milanaryal/milanaryal.github.io/_posts/2020-04-15-getting-started-with-gulp.md

 excerpt: "Explore how to use Gulp and what it can do in a project to speed up and change the way you develop websites."
 ---

-Here, we'll explore how to use [Gulp](https://gulpjs.com/){: rel="nofollow" } (the streaming build system) and what it can do in a project to speed up and change the way you develop websites.
+Here, we'll explore how to use [Gulp](https://gulpjs.com/){:rel="nofollow"} (the streaming build system) and what it can do in a project to speed up and change the way you develop websites.

 Mostly everything in these posts are coming directly from the documentation itself.
 So hopefully some of these you immediately recognize and others you'll wonder how you missed that.